Tinkerforge/doc/en/source/Hardware/Bricklets/Outdoor_Weather.rst

 * Temperature (°C)
 * Humidity (%RH)

-The weather station is meant to be put outside (somewhere where it can measure the rain/wind).
+The Outdoor Weather Station WS-6147 is meant to be put outside (somewhere where it can measure the rain/wind).
-The sensor can be used inside or outside.
-You can use up to 255 weather station and up to 255 sensors simultaneously.
+The TH-6148 sensor can be used inside or outside.
+You can use up to 255 Outdoor Weather Stations and up to 255 Sensors simultaneously.

 The Outdoor Weather Bricklet has a 7 pole Bricklet connector and is connected to a Brick with a ``7p-10p`` Bricklet cable.